About the Webinar

 The COVID-19 pandemic has made many of us worried—all the time.
 Many are feeling anxious, even if they rarely experience anxiety.

 It can be hard to stay calm when there is fear and unease in the media, frightening statistics available at our fingertips, and breaking news accessible to us at any time.
 How can we stay calm while keeping our loved ones feeling supported and reassured?

 Dr. Coyne offers strategies for families to help them cope with anxiety and worry during the coronavirus pandemic.

-Parents may also find these resources helpful:
+Parents may also find this additional information helpful:

 - Dear Parents: You Aren’t Perfect & That’s Just Fine – by Dr. Coyne